-In May 2002 the USGA/R&A adopted a Joint Statement of Principles.
-The purpose of this statement was to set out the joint views of the R&A and the USGA, together with the framework of key principles and policies which guides their actions pertaining to equipment.
+In May 2002 the USGA and The R&A adopted a Joint Statement of Principles.
+The purpose of this statement was to set out the joint views of The R&A and the USGA, together with the framework of key principles and policies which guides their actions pertaining to equipment.
 Since that time, The R&A and the USGA have continued to monitor closely the effects of advancing equipment technology on the playing of the game and new equipment Rules have been introduced throughout this period, when appropriate.
-This report notes that changes in scoring average have been steady and includes a review of data associated with driving distance on the world's major golf tours compiled at the conclusion of their respective 2016 seasons.
+This report notes that changes in scoring average have been steady and includes a review of data associated with driving distance on the world's major golf tours compiled at the conclusion of their respective 2017 seasons.

 This report examines driving distance on the major professional golf tours.
-The data contained herein is from the PGA TOUR, European Tour, Japan Golf Tour, Web.com Tour, PGA TOUR Champions Tour, LPGA Tour and Ladies European Tour going back as far as data are available.
+The data contained herein are from the PGA TOUR, European Tour, Japan Golf Tour, Web.com Tour, PGA TOUR Champions Tour, LPGA Tour and Ladies European Tour going back as far as data are available.
 A more focused picture is subsequently given of distance since 20031 with particular attention to the PGA TOUR (where Shotlink data provides additional insight), and the European Tour.

 The average driving distance is typically measured on two holes at each tournament and can result in nearly 40,000 shots being measured over the course of a season on some tours.
-The vast majority of players on the PGA TOUR (95%) and European Tour (96%) use driver on the holes used for measuring driving distance regardless of their driving distance rank.
+The vast majority of players on the PGA TOUR (94%) and European Tour (96%) use driver on the holes used for measuring driving distance regardless of their driving distance rank.

-A comparison of these major professional tours, both men's and women's, indicates that for the PGA, European, Web.com, Champions and LPGA tours, the average driving distance has increased by approximately 1.2% since 2003 until the end of the 2016 season.
-This increase is characterised by a slow "creep" in drive distance over this period of around 0.2 yards per year.
-The average driving distances on the Japan Golf Tour and Ladies European Tour decreased by a similar amount (~1.5%) over the same time period.
+A comparison of these major professional tours, both men's and women's, indicates that the average driving distance on the men's tours has increased by approximately 2.2% since 2003 until the end of the 2017 season with a more modest average increase of 0.75% being observed on the ladies' tours.

 Since 2003, variability in season to season driving distance of 4 or more yards is not uncommon.
-The largest overall increase in driving distance has taken place on the Champions Tour which was nearly 5 yards longer in 2016 than it was in 2003.
+The largest overall increase in driving distance has taken place on the Web.com Tour, which was more than 10 yards longer in 2017 than it was in 2003.
+The average driving distance on each of the men's tours monitored was longer in 2017 than at the end of any previous season.

 The average driving distance of the longest (and shortest) players on the European and PGA tours closely tracks the respective tour average driving distances, including the season-to-season fluctuations.
-When viewed as percentages, there is good consistency both between tours and seasons.
-The longest 10 players tend to be about 7% longer than the tour average whereas the shortest 10 players tend to be about 6% shorter than the tour average.
+When viewed as percentages, there is consistency both between tours and seasons.
+The longest 10 players tend to be about 7% longer than the tour average, whereas the shortest 10 players tend to be about 6-8% shorter than the tour average.

-In 2016, the average clubhead speed was 112.9 mph, with an average launch angle of 10.5° and average spin of 2544 rpm.
-The 90th percentile for clubhead speed was 119.3 mph.
+In 2017, the average clubhead speed was 113.9 mph, with an average launch angle of 11.1° and average spin of 2578 rpm.
+The 90th percentile for clubhead speed was 120.1 mph.
 These values are very close to the test conditions for the Overall Distance Standard (launch angle of 10°, backspin of 2520 rpm and a clubhead speed of 120mph) which regulates ball distance.

-The average driving distance of a sample of amateur male golfers in the UK was measured to be 213 yards in 2016.
-This represents an increase of 13 yards over 21 years, Driver usage has increased amongst these players over this timeframe, particularly for the highest handicap golfers.
-An equivalent average driving distance for female average golfers between 2013 and 2016 was 146 yards.
+The average driving distance of a sample of amateur male golfers in the UK was measured to be 208 yards in 2016.
+This represents an increase of 8 yards over 21 years.
+Driver usage has increased amongst these players over this timeframe, particularly for the highest handicap golfers.
+An equivalent average driving distance for female average golfers between 2013 and 2017 was 146 yards.